Final project 2024. Secret Messages.¶

 - The program should have a minimal user interface.
 Implementation with for example buttons, LEDs and sounds.

-- Control commands (dots, dashes and spaces) have to be captured initially from the data collected from accelerometer and gyroscope (MPU9250)
+- Control commands (dots, dashes and spaces) have to be captured either from predefined button presses, from the data collected from accelerometer and gyroscope (MPU9250) or from a combination of both

 - In a movement the device has an original position and end position: moving the device up, letting it drop ...
-The movements can be also implemented in 3-dimensional way to many directions
+The movements can be also implemented in 3-dimensional way to many directions.
+In this case, multiple values from acceleromter / gyroscope must be collected and processed.

 - The program has to send a message to the workstation when a command has been recognized